-Biblical Studies Component (12 hours) Greek Exegesis courses 6 hours Hebrew Exegesis courses 6 hours
+Biblical Studies Component

+Greek Exegesis courses 6 hours Hebrew Exegesis courses 6 hours

 It is presupposed that students will have had elementary and intermediate Greek and Hebrew at the collegiate level; thus, the student would be able to go directly into advanced Greek and Hebrew exegesis courses.
-Through the Baptist College Partnership Program, such students with such prerequisites would automatically receive transcripted credit at NOBTS for elementary and intermediate Greek and/or Hebrew.
+Through the Baptist College Partnership Program, such students with such prerequisites would automatically receive transcripted credit at NOBTS for elementary and intermediate Greek and/ or Hebrew.
 Applicants who cannot earn credit in elementary and intermediate Greek and Hebrew through the Baptist College Partnership Program must earn these credits during the MA (Theology) program as a condition of graduation.
 Students who complete the MA (Theology) program will have earned the 12 hours each in Greek and Hebrew required for application to the PhD program in the areas of theology and church history.

-Historical Studies Component (7 hours)

-History of Christianity: Early-Medieval 2 hours
+Historical Studies Component (7 hours) History of Christianity: Early-Medieval 2 hours History of Christianity: Reformation-Modern 3 hours D 2.1

 History of Christianity: Reformation-Modern 3 hours

 Baptist Heritage 2 hours

 NOBTS, SBC, and Cooperative Program

-Theological Studies Component (6 hours)

-Systematic Theology 1 3 hours
+Theological Studies Component Systematic Theology 1 (6 hours) 3 hours

-Systematic Theology 2 3 hours
+Systematic Theology 1 3 hours Systematic Theology 2 3 hours

 Philosophical/Ethical Studies Component (6 hours)

-Philosophy of Religion 3 hours

-Christian Ethics OR Biblical Ethics 3 hours
+Philosophy of Religion 3 hours Christian Ethics OR Biblical Ethics 3 hours

-Ministry Studies Component (5 hours) Proclaiming the Bible OR Teaching the Bible 3 hours Supervised Ministry 1: Personal Evangelism Practicum 2 hours
+Ministry Studies Component Proclaiming the Bible OR Teaching the Bible 3 hours

+Supervised Ministry 1: Personal Evangelism Practicum (M) 2 hours